 South Africa Multi-Country Office

-The UN Women South Africa Multi Country Office (South Africa MCO) is based in Pretoria, South Africa and covers five countries - South Africa as a ‘presence country’ plus Botswana, Lesotho, Namibia, and Swaziland.
+The UN Women South Africa Multi Country Office (SAMCO) is based in Pretoria, South Africa and covers five countries – Botswana, Lesotho, Namibia, South Africa and Swaziland.
 All five countries are members of the Southern Africa Customs Union (SACU) and the Southern Africa Development Community (SADC).

 - Women and girls live a life free from violence.

-In other SACU countries where there is not a field presence, the South Africa MCO focuses on advocacy efforts and also collaborating with sister UN agencies to support wider UN programmes to ensure the integration of Gender Equality and Women’s Empowerment (GEWE) in UN Programming frameworks and to support UN coordination on GEWE.
+In other SACU countries, UN Women SAMCO focuses on advocacy efforts and collaborating with sister UN agencies to support wider UN programmes to ensure the integration of Gender Equality and Women’s Empowerment (GEWE) in UN Programming frameworks and to support UN coordination on GEWE.
 We also work on focused interventions in the SACU countries in collaboration with local partners.

 Women and girls live a life free of violence

-The South Africa MCO aims to strengthen national responses and prevention mechanisms to reduce violence against women and girls.
-This includes supporting countries to develop and implement national multi sectoral and costed national action plans that addresses violence against women and girls, and supporting improved surveillance, monitoring and evaluation systems for evidence based prevention of violence against women and children.
-The work includes working with various partners including Governments, faith based institutions, men’s networks that promote GEWE, civil society and the media.
+UN Women SAMCO aims to strengthen national responses and prevention mechanisms to reduce violence against women and girls and reduce their risk for contracting HIV/AIDS.
+This includes supporting countries to develop and implement national multi sectoral and costed national action plans that address violence against women and girls and women’s peace and security; and supporting improved surveillance, monitoring and evaluation systems for evidence-based prevention of violence against women and children.
+The work includes working with various partners including Governments, faith-based institutions, men’s networks that promote GEWE, civil society and the media.